turingschool/curriculum/source/topics/fundamental_security.markdown

 #### Begin the Exploit

-* Take a look at https://github.com/blairand/store_engine/blob/master/app/controllers/addresses_controller.rb
-* In the window where you're logged in as "Account B", can you figure out how to display Account A's address?
-* Can you edit that address?
-Delete it?
 * Take a look at https://github.com/jmejia/store_engine/blob/master/app/controllers/orders_controller.rb
 * Can you figure out how to change the `total_cost` of Account A's order to $0.00?
 * Can you completely erase Account A's order?
+* Create a new order for Account A
+* Take a look at https://github.com/jmejia/store_engine/blob/master/app/controllers/line_items_controller.rb
+* Without being logged in, can you increase the quantity in the line items for Account A's order?
+* Can you destroy all `LineItem` instances in the system?
+* Take a look at https://github.com/jmejia/store_engine/blob/master/app/controllers/carts_controller.rb
+* How can you manipulate other users' carts through the `update` action?

 ## Attribute Injection